 During the recent financial crisis and ensuing deep recession, the Federal Reserve reduced its target for the federal funds rate-the traditional tool of U.S. monetary policy-essentially to the lower bound of zero.
-In the face of deteriorating economic conditions and with no scope for further cuts in short-term interest rates, the Fed initiated an unprecedented expansion of its balance sheet by purchasing large amounts of Treasury debt and federal agency securities of medium and long maturities.1 Other central banks in comparable circumstances have taken broadly similar actions.
+In the face of deteriorating economic conditions and with no scope for further cuts in short-term interest rates, the Fed initiated an unprecedented expansion of its balance sheet by purchasing large amounts of Treasury debt and federal agency securities of medium and long maturities.1 Other central banks have taken broadly similar actions.
 Notably, the Bank of England also purchased longer-term debt during the financial crisis, and the Bank of Japan, when confronted over a decade ago with stagnation and near-zero short-term rates, purchased debt securities in its program of Quantitative Easing (QE).2

-The goal of the Fed's large-scale asset purchases (LSAPs) of bonds was to put downward pressure on longer-term yields in order to ease financial conditions and support economic growth.
-Using a variety of approaches, several studies have concluded that the Fed's LSAP program was effective in lowering various interest rates below levels that otherwise would have prevailed (D'Amico and King, 2010; Gagnon et al., 2011; Hamilton and Wu, 2012a; Krishnamurthy and Vissing-Jorgensen, 2011).
+The goal of the Fed's large-scale asset purchases (LSAPs) was to put downward pressure on longer-term yields in order to ease financial conditions and support economic growth.
+Using a variety of approaches, several studies have concluded that the Fed's LSAP program was effective in lowering various interest rates below levels that otherwise would have prevailed.3.
 However, researchers do not yet fully understand the underlying mechanism and causes for the declines in long-term interest rates.
 Based on the usual decomposition of yields on safe long-term government bonds, there are two potential elements that central bank bond purchases could affect: the term premium and the average level of short-term interest rates over the maturity of the bond, also known as the risk-neutral rate.
 The term premium could have fallen because the Fed's LSAPs reduced the amount of longer-term bonds in private-sector portfolios-which is loosely referred to as the portfolio balance channel.
-Alternatively, the LSAP announcements could have led market participants to revise down their expectations for future short-term interest rates, lengthening, for example, the expected period of a near-zero federal funds rate target.
+Alternatively, the LSAP announcements could have led market participants to revise down their expectations for future short-term interest rates, lengthening, for example, the expected period of a nearzero federal funds rate target.
 Such a signaling channel for LSAPs would reduce yields by lowering the average expected short-rate (or risk-neutral) component of long-term rates.